sergey-sw/ray/README.md

 # ray
 Ray is a light-weight dependency container implementation.
-It was created for research purposes and does not support most of the features, that are present in Spring or Piko.
+It was created for research purposes and does not support most of the features, that are present in Spring or Pico.
 However, several applications were created using Ray.

 Ray creates annotation-based context from a list of packages using Reflections library